-I love this time of year – the weather’s warming up, school’s almost out, and summer is just around the corner!
-And since I know that we’ll be retreating to the A/C as soon as July hits here in Texas, I try to take advantage of our beautiful May and June weather for picnics!
+I love this time of year – the weather’s warming up and summer is just around the corner!
+And since I know that we’ll be retreating to the A/C as soon as July hits here in Georgia, I try to take advantage of our beautiful May and June weather for picnics!

 Just like our simple camping menu, our family picnics are usually pretty basic – I toss some sliced cheese, crackers, raw veggies, fruit, and nuts into my basket and we head to the park.
 But, more often than not, this means requests for more food the minute we get home.

 I’ve learned it helps to whip up a simple, yet satisfying dish to help everyone feel like they’ve had enough to eat, and keep me from having to make another meal once we’re back at the house!
-Make ahead recipes like Brussels Sprouts Salad with Warm Bacon Dressing, Best Summer Slaw, and Perfect Potato Salad all fit the bill, and now I can add this frugal Spring Vegetable Pasta Salad to the list!
+Make-ahead recipes are my go-to, and now I can add this frugal Spring Vegetable Pasta Salad to the list!

 Spring Vegetable Pasta Salad